MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex2_eDiscovery_Standard_Content_Search.md

 1. Back on the **Access & permissions** page, select **Exit** to go back to the case settings page.

+You have now successfully created an eDiscovery (Standard) case titled "Wrongful Termination Case" and added Diego Siciliani as a member to manage access and permissions.

 ## Task 2 - Create an eDiscovery (Standard) hold

+In Task 2 you will create an eDiscovery (Standard) hold as part of the "Wrongful Termination Case" previously created.
+This hold preserves all relevant electronic data related to the Contoso Ltd. wrongful termination lawsuit.

 1. You should still be logged in with Joni's account.
 If not, open **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**.